fionas2ds/git-practice/README.md

 More editor experiments

-More experiments with thw MINGW stuff
+More experiments with the MINGW stuff

+Now experimenting with getting rid of the windows credential manager